This page gives you information about holding an outdoor event in Portsmouth.

-You must submit your application and supporting documents at least three weeks before a PESAG meeting date (twelve weeks if a road closure is required).
+You must submit your application and supporting documents at least six weeks before a PESAG meeting date (twelve weeks if a road closure is required).
 PESAG meetings take place on the second Friday of every month.

 If we do not receive your documentation within this time frame your application will not be considered.

 Please note that at this time, the Safety Advisory Group will be keeping all future events under review.
 This will be in line with any Government guidance (as it is issued) and will be considering infection rates locally.
 All events are subject to cancellation without liability to Portsmouth City Council.
 Even if your application is approved this would be revoked at any time, if necessary, which may include closing events that are already in progress.

 If you are planning to hold an event on PCC land you must complete our full event application form.

 The form is designed for all events including street parties and beach cleans, so please complete as much information as possible relating to your event.

 As a part of the application you will need to upload your event risk assessment, public liability certificate and a site plan with a clear illustration of the layout of your event.

 For guidance on the planning process behind organising a safe and a successful event, please download the event management plans guidance notes.

 How much notice do we need?

 We can’t accept any requests with less than 6 weeks’ notice.